Aetna Insurance Claim Attorneys

 Only a thorough review and investigation of your claim will reveal whether it was wrongfully denied.
 If you suspect that you’re being mistreated by Aetna or any insurance provider, talk to a legal professional who has experience with disability claim denials and appeals.
 An experienced lawyer can read and understand insurance policy jargon and will know how to deal with Aetna so you are treated fairly.
 And if the company simply will not comply, your lawyer can take your case to civil court.

-My Aetna disability claim is moving too slowly.
+My Aetna insurance claim is moving too slowly.
 What can I do?

 Some insurance companies use delay tactics to drag out a claim and eventually provide a low settlement or even an utter denial.
 If you are having trouble getting in touch with Aetna, have not heard back at all, or are experiencing other delays, it may be time to involve an attorney.
 At Arnold & Itkin, our insurance claim lawyers know how to put the right amount of pressure on Aetna and other companies to get them to give a claim the attention it deserves.
 We know their strategies and how to counteract them so our clients have the opportunity to receive fair, timely payouts.